Steven-McGinnis/usa-map-react/README.md

 An optional prop to set the default style and behavior for all states.
 It can have the following properties:
 - `fill` (string): The default fill color for states.
 - `stroke` (string): The default stroke color for states.
-- `content` (function): A function that returns the content for each state.

 ### `customStates`
 An optional prop to customize individual states.
 It is an object where the key is the state abbreviation and the value is an object with the same properties as `defaultState`.